rphang/evilBPF/src/ssl_sniffer/README.md

 `ssl_sniffer` is a simple tool to sniff on-going SSL/TLS traffic on the machine without installing, trusting, or modifying any certificate.
 It will **intercept the SSL/TLS traffic** and **decrypt it** on the fly at the system SSL libraries level.

 > [!IMPORTANT]
 > Despite trying to sniff most of the SSL/TLS traffic, some applications might not be appearing in the traffic.
 This is because the application might be **using a different non supported SSL/TLS library**, **bringing their own library** in a directory which is not being sniffed or have **inbuilt SSL/TLS support**.
+It would still be possible to hijack them if we know their paths and trying to guess func. by their DWARF info.
+>
+> The hardest case is when the statically compiled application is using **non-standard SSL/TLS libraries** and have **no DWARF info**.
+In this case, it's better to give up unless we know the functions locations.

+# Requirements

+- Kernel version >= 5.8 (could be lower but that requires to ditch ring buffer's and replace them with perf buffers)

 # Steps